iamdafu/MRSS/README.md

 A Medical Registration Recommendaion System

----

 ## Description

 Now I only implement the front-end.
 If you type something in the search box, the web will return a table with results.
-A naive project:)
+A naive project @_@

 ## Installation